MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 The implementation of all task and algorithms and the experiments are performed with Python 3.7.4 and all the libraries used are listed in requirements.txt.

 # Structure
-- run_experiment.py is the main file, used to run any experiments and initialises the main setting of the experiment, call the chosen algorithm and the write log files.
-It takes as argument a file json that is the output of the file gen_config.py.
+- `run_experiment.py` is the main file, used to run any experiments and initialises the main setting of the experiment, call the chosen algorithm and the write log files.
+It takes as argument a file json that is the output of the file `gen_config.py`.
-- wrapper.py contains the definition of all algorithms and the method wrapopt that  runs the main loop of the chosen algorithm.
-It is called by run_experiment.py.
+- `wrapper.py` contains the definition of all algorithms and the method `wrapopt` that runs the main loop of the chosen algorithm.
+It is called by `run_experiment.py`.
-- my_logger.py defines all the functions needed to generate the files to store the data output by a run.
-It is called by run_experiment.py.
+- `my_logger.py` defines all the functions needed to generate the files to store the data output by a run.
+It is called by `run_experiment.py`.
-- total_config.json allows defining the settings of the experiment and it has to be the argument of the file gen_config.py
+- `total_config.json` allows defining the settings of the experiment and it has to be the argument of the file `gen_config.py`.
-- gen_config.py generates config file to run each algorithm with the parameters chosen in total_config.json given as an input and a bash script to run experiments with Slurm.
+- `gen_config.py` generates config file to run each algorithm with the parameters chosen in `total_config.json` given as an input and a bash script to run experiments with Slurm.
-- mylib contains one folder for each algorithm with all the classes and functions needed to run them.
+- `mylib` contains one folder for each algorithm with all the classes and functions needed to run them.
-- Bayesian-Optimization.zip containes the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
+- `Bayesian-Optimization.zip` containes the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
-- sksparse.zip containes the module sksparse with little changes to track the CPU time for the algorithm EBO.
+- `sksparse.zip` containes the module sksparse with little changes to track the CPU time for the algorithm EBO.
-- skopt.zip containes the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
+- `skopt.zip` containes the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
-- requirements.txt contains the list of all the project’s dependencies with the specific version of each dependency.
+- `requirements.txt` contains the list of all the project’s dependencies with the specific version of each dependency.

 # Execution from source
 ## Dependencies to run form source

-Running this code from source requires Python 3.7.4, and the libraries given in requirements.txt (Warning: preferably use a virtual environment for this specific project, to avoid breaking the dependencies of your other projects).
+Running this code from source requires Python 3.7.4, and the libraries given in `requirements.txt` (Warning: preferably use a virtual environment for this specific project, to avoid breaking the dependencies of your other projects).
 In Ubuntu, installing the dependencies can be done using the following command:

 ```
 pip install -r requirements.txt